RafaelSimionato/RafaelSimionato/README.md

 Software Developer
 ------------------------

-I like to write codes and create microSystems.
+I like to write codes and create microservices.
 In my Repository you will find some of my applications, studies and works.
 The tools I use most in my projects are usually: PHP, JavaScript, nodeJS, Python, MySQL, HTML and CSS